5 - Completing the spreadsheet “Generell info og kommentarer”

 For all fields and discoveries high, base (expected value) and low estimates shall be reported for recoverable resources, see chapter 6.3 Annual Profiles for petroleum - production, sale, transport and injection.

-Recoverable resources in RC 0 – 5 shall be stated in the relevant profile collection.
+Recoverable resources in RC0 – 5 shall be stated in the relevant profile collection.
 The profile collection is displayed by clicking on one of the buttons marked ”View Profil_x”.
-The profile collections can be displayed and then hidden as needed, without changing the way the file is set up.
+The profile collections can be displayed and then hidden as needed, without changing the set-up.